FlexMeasures/flexmeasures/bvp/data/Readme.md

 This document describes how to get the postgres database ready to use and maintain it (do migrations / changes to the structure).

-Finally, a few words on coding with database transactions in mind.
+We also spend a few words on coding with database transactions in mind.

+Finally, we'll discuss how BVP is using Redis and redis-queues.
+When setting up on Windows, a guide to install the Redis-based queuing system for handling (forecasting) jobs.

 Getting ready to use